Impact of solvent on state-to-state population transport in multistate systems using coherences: Results

 To explore the effect of the site-dependence of the spectral density, we systematically change the reorganization energies on single sites using the average bath as a starting point.
 We scale the reorganization energies on site 3 and site 2 with factors ranging from 0.25 and 1.75 in steps of 0.25.
 Figure~\ref{fig:pop_scan} shows the change in the population dynamics of site 3.
 Notice that in both cases, the population curve initially increases but then starts to decrease, though the reorganization energy where the maximum transfer occurs is different in the two cases.
 This behavior is similar to the inverted region in Marcus theory of electron transfer.~\cite{marcusChemicalElectrochemicalElectronTransfer1964} It is interesting that although the maximum transfer is obtained at different values, at their respective maximum reorganization energies, the two curves look remarkably similar.
 However, this apparent similarity hides differences in the mechanism.

 Let us consider the two pathways --- the primary one, $1\rightarrow 2\rightarrow 3$ and the secondary one, $1\rightarrow 4\rightarrow 3$ separately.
 Figure~\ref{fig:path123_scan} demonstrates the changes on the population dynamics along the primary pathway.
 In Fig.~\ref{fig:path123_scan}~(b) and (d), we see that the curves are very similar to Fig.~\ref{fig:pop_scan}~(a) and (b).
 This implies that the transfer $2\rightarrow 3$ accounts for the main parts of the dynamics of the excitation population on site 3.
+The transfer from site 2 to site 3, in Fig.~\ref{fig:path123_scan}~(b) and (d), seems to hit a maximum and decrease as we go away from it.
+This behavior is similar to the inverted region of Marcus theory of rate of electron transfer.
 Interestingly, the transfer from $1\rightarrow 2$ seems to plateau and vary slightly around a constant value.
 However, things become completely different when the reorganization energy on site 2 is scanned (Figs.~\ref{fig:path123_scan}~(c) and~(d)).
 There is apparently very little pattern to the transfer from site 1 to site 2 as seen in Fig.~\ref{fig:path123_scan}~(c).
 The lack of a Marcus-like inversion region is because of the relatively large coupling between sites 1 and 2 which breaks perturbation theory.
 Additionally, in all these simulations, one finds that the transfer from site 1 to site 2 happens at the smallest time-scales.
-The transfer from site 2 to site 3, in Fig.~\ref{fig:path123_scan}~(b) and (d), seems to hit a maximum and decrease as we go away from it.
-This behavior is similar to the inverted region of Marcus theory of rate of electron transfer.
+There are further counter-intuitive features of the state-to-state population transfer between sites 1 and 2.
+At a scaling of 0.75, there is an initial transfer from site 1 to site 2, but around $\SI{0.5}{\ps}$ the transfer reverses and population starts moving from 2 to 1.
+At a scaling of 1.25, there seems to be a backflow around $\SI{1}{\ps}$ from site 2 to 1, and then the regular flow resumes.
+For a scaling of 0.25, 0.5, 1.5 and 1.75, there are clearly two different time scales involved, a faster one upto around $\SI{0.5}{\ps}$ and a slower one after that.
+The transfers seem to be linear rather than exponential in these two domains.
+These behaviors are only observable because of the ability to partition the population transfer on a site-to-site channel basis.